dunes2k/Stream-Timer-Voronessa/README.md

 - The image size should be 192 x 360 pixels.
 - The image must be in PNG format.
 ## Some trouble
-- There is a problem with setting more than 59 minutes.
-I will need to investigate this further to understand the issue.
 - There is a problem with the cycle not stopping when the timer window is destroyed.
 A non-critical error occurs, but it does not affect the operation of the program.
 The issue has not been resolved yet.